PowerMops/powermops-site/src/routes/pmops/Classes-1.md

 ------------------------------------------------------------------------

-Provides storage for 8-bit quantities&mdash;signed (Byte) and unsigned (Ubyte).
+Provides storage for 8-bit quantities---signed (Byte) and unsigned (Ubyte).

 +--------------------+----------------------------------------------+